Minocrisy/Vidocrisy/memory-bank/activeContext.md

 - Created React hooks for performance optimization (useDebounce, useThrottle, useMemoize, etc.)
 - Updated TypeScript configuration to enable esModuleInterop for testing
 - Created Jest and Babel configuration files for proper ES module support
+- Fixed test issues in LibraryPage, HomePage, ExportDialog, and VideoPlayer components
+- Fixed issues with Chakra UI hooks in test files
+- Used more specific selectors in tests to handle ambiguous elements
+- Updated tests to check for state changes rather than implementation details
+- All tests are now passing successfully

 ## Next Steps
 1. ✅ Complete the Hedra API integration